 Hurricanes, floods, tornadoes, ice storms, and other severe weather can do major damage to your home and business.
 There are four simple steps you can take now to safeguard your important documents before a disaster happens.
 Also, if a disaster damages your home or business, know what to do to get back on track faster.

-The IRS offers these recommendations to protect your documents if a natural disaster occurs:
+The IRS suggests you take these steps to protect your documents from natural disaster:

 - Create a backup set of records electronically.
 Keep a copy of your records in a safe place that's stored away from the original set.
 Records that should be backed up include: